 The Himalayan states, being more temperate, experience an additional season, spring, which coincides with the first weeks of summer in southern India.
 Traditionally, North Indians note six seasons, each about two months long.
 These are the spring season, summer, monsoon season, autumn, winter, and prevernal season.

 On safari, the emphasis is on comfort and informality.
 Warm clothing like pullovers, fleeces & jackets are required for early mornings and evenings.
 Middays are usually warm in the equatorial sun.
 Safari hats and sunglasses are a useful protection against the sun and dust.
+We recommend a safari jacket with pockets, a pair of comfortable tennis shoes, shorts during the day, light cotton trousers, t-shirts and swim suits.
+The dress code while on safari is usually informal.

 There is limited space available in safari vehicles and internal flights, so it is highly recommended to bring soft-sided luggage.
 On domestic flights, luggage is strictly restricted to 15 kilograms per person in East Africa and 20 kilograms per person in Southern Africa & India.
 Any luggage exceeding the mentioned limits will be subject to a surcharge.
 Excess baggage costs vary depending on the country and is subject to change; hence it is highly advisable to travel light and to carry only the bare essentials while on safari.
 It is highly recommended that all visitors arrange for travel insurance for their luggage.

+Africa & Asia are no different than anywhere else in the world.
 This is a matter of common sense and the same precautions should be taken as in any major city.
 It is advisable not to carry large sums of money around, to keep a close watch on handbags, purses, wallets and personal items. whilst walking in crowded areas.
 It is highly recommended to avoid walking at night (especially alone) and to lock up valuables in hotel/lodge safe deposit boxes and to never leave valuables like cameras on show in an unattended car or tour bus.
 It is recommended that you do not bring expensive jewelry or watches.

 Both Namibian dollars and South African Rand are equal in value and are accepted as legal tender anywhere in Namibia (other currencies such as US$ are not so).
 When departing Namibia we recommend that any cash you take with you is in South African Rand as Namibian dollars are generally not easily exchanged outside of Namibia.